fusionpbx/fusionpbx-docs/source/features/features.rst

 Create extensions for phones to register to and an option to receive emails on missed calls.

-Extensions Summary
+Extension Summary
 -------------------

-Summary of extensions.
-Can also download to csv.
+Summary of extension activity per domain.
+The summarized information can be downloaded as a CSV file.

 Editor
 -------